tardate/LittleArduinoProjects/playground/ATtiny/HardwareInterrupt/README.md

 This is a little test of hardware interrupts with an ATtiny85 microcontroller (8-pin DIP).

-I'm using an Arduino Uno as an in-system programmer, using teh technique described in the [ATtinyWithArduinoISP](../../ATtinyWithArduinoISP) project.
+I'm using an Arduino Uno as an in-system programmer, using the technique described in the [ProgrammingWithArduinoISP](../ProgrammingWithArduinoISP) project.

 A push-button is attached to D2 (pin 7 of the chip) and a hardware interrupt service routine activates on rising edge.
 When an interrupt is received, it triggers a little LED blinking procedure just for demonstration purposes.